Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Illinois Stats and Trends

-- Illinois has played 10 games, with five wins against the spread.
+- In Illinois' 10 games this year, it has five wins against the spread.

 - The Fighting Illini have been underdogs by 12.5 points or more two times this season and have covered the spread every time.

-- Illinois' games this year have gone over the total in just two out of 10 opportunities (20%).
+- Illinois' games this season have gone over the point total just two times in 10 opportunities (20%).

-- Illinois is 3-2 against the spread and 3-2 overall in games when it records more than 16.3 points.
+- When Illinois records more than 16.3 points, it is 3-2 against the spread and 3-2 overall.

-- Illinois is 3-3 against the spread and 3-3 overall when the team amasses over 315.0 yards.
+- In games that Illinois piles up over 315 yards, the team is 3-3 against the spread and 3-3 overall.

 - The Fighting Illini have turned the ball over nine times, 14 fewer times than the Hawkeyes have forced turnovers (23).